Beware the covert recorder

 - It does not contravene the Human Rights Act (balancing the right to respect private and family life versus the right to a fair hearing).

 So, given that there is a risk that recordings may be made and the evidence then presented to an Employment Tribunal, what can you do to protect your business?
 Here are a few practical tips for you to consider:

 - Ask employees to switch off their phones (not just put them on silent) during any formal meetings.
 Ask the employee to confirm that both they and their representative or companion have done this.

 - If you have any suspicion you are being recorded, ask the individual.
 Assure them that minutes will be made available to them to approve so there is no need to continue recording.

 - Make sure that employees take all of their belongings with them when they leave the room, so that you can deliberate or make your decision in private.

 - However, also check your office or room after the employee has left to ensure a recording device has not been left behind.

 - If conducting private discussions or deliberating on a grievance or disciplinary hearing, it is best for you/your panel to move to another room to ensure privacy.

-- Finally, do not make any personal or inappropriate comments about the employee, their representative or their circumstances of the case in question - not even as a joke.
+- Finally, do not make any personal or inappropriate comments about the employee, their representative or the circumstances of the case in question — not even as a joke.
 It is only in this way that employers can ensure that they will not be “caught out” by covert recordings, however inappropriate or unfair that may seem.

 A version of this article was first published in Primary Care Today (Summer Edition 2014).